-After almost two years here, we finally have two pregnant goat does and a buck that we are proud to have.
+After almost two years here, we finally had two pregnant goat does and a lovely buck.
 We still do not have a greenhouse, so I am still buying starts for my garden.

 When you begin homesteading, no matter where you are located, it feels as though everything must be learned, acted upon and finished right NOW.
 It does no good when people tell you to set priorities, because they all feel like priorities.